 The tournament has been held at the Riviera Country Club in Pacific Palisades on a pretty much continuous basis since 1973.

-2020 saw a change as with effect from last year the event was changed to hold Invitational status.
+2020 saw a change as with effect from then the tournament was given Invitational status.
 As a result of this the field size was slightly reduced to 120 compared to other PGA Tour events.
 In addition the winner here will receive a three year tour exemption compared to the usual two.

 Riviera Country Club is seen as a classical test and features tight, tree lined fairways.
 Accuracy of the tee has historically been seen as key here although over recent years it has become more of a bombers paradise, particularly when the course has been wet.